hakaru-dev/tcp/README.md

 make run
 ```

-The result of this is the file `nb-confusion.pdf`, a plot of the *confusion matrix*, comparing pre
+The result of this is the file `nb-confusion.pdf`, a plot of the *confusion matrix*, comparing predicted

-## Components
+## Operation

+Our approach is expressed across several components:
 * The Hakaru Code `naive-bayes-gibbs.hk`
-* The
+* Haskell code to read in data
+* Haskell code to call Hakaru and output true vs predicted class assignments
+* R code to aggregate the result into a confusion matrix and produce an image

+The processing pipeline has several steps:
+1. The Hakaru command-line tool `simplify` is called to transform the original Hakaru model file into one that can be executed more efficiently.
+The result is Hakaru code to sample from the posterior distribution.
+1. `unsample` removes the sampling operation, resulting in Hakaru code that returns the posterior class probabilities.
+1.

 ### The Hakaru Code